OAuth

 )

-(It is recommended to store the client ID and secret in environment variables, rather than hardcoding them in your code.)
+It’s recommended to store the client ID, and secret, in environment variables, rather than hardcoding them in your code.

-Once you send a user to that link, they’ll be asked to grant your app permission to access their GitHub account.
-If they agree, GitHub will redirect them back to your site with a code that you can use to get an access token.
-To receive this code, you need to set up a route in FastHTML that listens for requests to your redirect uri (/auth_redirect in this case).
+Once the user follows that link, GitHub will ask them to grant permission to your app to access their GitHub account.
+If they agree, GitHub will redirect them back to your app’s authorization callback URL, carrying an authorization code which your app can use to generate an access token.
+To receive this code, you need to set up a route in FastHTML that listens for requests at the authorization callback path.
 For example:

 def auth_redirect(code:str):